e-dania/alu-AirBnB_clone/README.md

 # alu-AirBnB_clone:
 An AirBnB clone.
-Full enterprise level.
+A Full enterprise level project.
 From console application testing to full web page with all functionality.

 # Starting-Project:
 1. Find console.py in folder